-Authorized leave of absence is not normally permitted, but may be granted on special application to the Director of Graduate Studies by the candidate's Principal Supervisor or the candidate, as appropriate.
+Authorized leave of absence is not normally permitted, but may be granted on special application to the Associate Dean for Research and Graduate Studies by the candidate's Principal Supervisor or the candidate, as appropriate.

 Registration may be interrupted by RUSVM, if good cause is shown, for not more than two years.
 No fees are payable during any full year in which authorized interruption of study has been continuous.